Middle School Gifted and Talented Programs

 G/T Curriculum Extensions extend the essential curriculum of the G/T content area classes to provide additional rigor and challenge and to engage students in advanced-level thinking, questioning, and research.
 These offerings may be taught in collaboration with G/T content area class teachers or by the G/T Resource Teacher alone.
 G/T Curriculum Extension Units vary by school, with offerings such as Writers Guild, History Day, and Shakespeare Troupe/Festival.

-The G/T Research Class is offered at all Howard County middle schools and is designed for sixth-grade students who participate in G/T English and G/T Math.
+G/T Research is designed for sixth grade students who participate in G/T English and G/T Mathematics, based upon the recommendation of the G/T Placement Committee.
 Participating students receive instruction in advanced-level skills that they apply in their G/T classes.
 The research class provides a curricular framework for students to become producers of new knowledge as they apply research skills modeled in the curriculum to an original investigation in a self-selected area of study.

 Students will learn how to conduct both primary and secondary research in an effort to address a particular topic and research question.
 As part of the secondary research process, students will learn how to select and define a topic, locate source material, record notes, and assemble a conclusion paper.
 While working through the primary research process, students will learn how to state a research question, state a hypothesis, determine the appropriate research design, collect data, analyze data, write a conclusion, and present their findings.
 See the G/T Research Class Essential Curriculum for further details.